paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-221-local-rail-freight-assistance.md

 1995—Subsec. (b)(1).
 Pub.
 L. 104–88 substituted “Surface Transportation Board” for “Interstate Commerce Commission”.

 #### Effective Date of 1995 Amendment
 Amendment by Pub.
 L. 104–88 effective Jan.
 1, 1996, see section 2 of Pub.
-L. 104–88, set out as an Effective Date note under [section 701 of this title](./chapter-007-surface-transportation-board.md#section-701).
+L. 104–88, set out as an Effective Date note under [section 1301 of this title](./chapter-013-surface-transportation-board.md#section-1301).

 <a id="section-22104"></a>
 ## § 22104.
 State rail plan financing
-**(a) Entitlement and Uses.—** On the first day of each fiscal year, each State is entitled to $36,000 of the amounts made available under [section 22108 of this title](./chapter-221-local-rail-freight-assistance.md#section-22108) during that fiscal year to be used—
+**(a) Entitlement and Uses.—** On the first day of each fiscal year, each State is entitled to $36,000 of the amounts made available under section 22108 11 See References in Text note below. of this title during that fiscal year to be used—

 (1) to establish, update, revise, and modify the State plan required by [section 22102 of this title](./chapter-221-local-rail-freight-assistance.md#section-22102); or